MartinKHovden/m3h3/README.md

 ## Installation

-See the documentation for an overview on how to obtain the software: https://m3h3-docs.readthedocs.io/en/latest/installation.html
+See the documentation for a guide on how to obtain the software: https://m3h3-docs.readthedocs.io/en/latest/installation.html

 ## User guide